The Fields

 Dirs.
 Tom Mattera and David Mazzoni

 Horror in this film really stems from broken homes, dark (though realistic) family secrets, changes in society and a young child’s active imagination, sparked to morbid effect when he hears of the bloody Charles Manson massacre on the radio.
-The boy’s father (Faust Checho) is a Vietnam vet and suffers from PTSD.
+The boy’s father (Faust Checho) is a Vietnam veteran and suffers from PTSD.
 His mother (Tara Reid) is an alcoholic.
 They send him to stay with his paternal grandparents when he witnesses an argument that ends when his father holds a gun to his mother’s head.

 “You should be more afraid of the living than the dead.”